sagagi74/Coding_Quiz_Challenge/README.md

+Rework
+1 added Live site link
+2 added image of  the site

 This Coding Quiz challenges included HTML, CSS and Javascrips spend most of time on javascripts and put many comments to show my intentions of this app. on intitial page, I included View Highscores link where users can able to see high scores anytime,